Fragile Knowledge, Robust Instruction-Following: The Width Pruning Dichotomy in Llama-3.2: Abstract

 \section{Abstract}

-Structured width pruning of GLU-MLP layers in Llama-3.2 models, guided by the Maximum Absolute Weight (MAW) criterion, reveals a systematic dichotomy in how reducing the expansion ratio affects different model capabilities.
-While performance on tasks relying on parametric knowledge (e.g., MMLU, GSM8K) and perplexity metrics degrades predictably with decreasing expansion ratios, instruction-following capabilities improve substantially ($+46\%$ to $+75\%$ in IFEval for Llama-3.2-1B and 3B models), and multi-step reasoning remains robust (MUSR).
+Structured width pruning of GLU-MLP layers in Llama-3.2 models, guided by the Peak-to-Peak Magnitude (PPM) criterion, reveals a systematic dichotomy in how reducing the expansion ratio affects different model capabilities.
+While performance on tasks relying on parametric knowledge (e.g., MMLU, GSM8K) and perplexity metrics degrades predictably with decreasing expansion ratios, instruction-following capabilities improve at the 2.4× equilibrium ratio (IFEval: $+4.8$ points / $+46\%$ in Llama-3.2-1B and $+3.7$ points / $+39\%$ in Llama-3.2-3B), and multi-step reasoning remains robust (MUSR).
 This pattern, observed consistently across both evaluated model sizes, challenges the prevailing assumption in compression research that pruning induces uniform degradation.
 To investigate this, we evaluated seven expansion ratio configurations using comprehensive benchmark suites that assess factual knowledge, mathematical reasoning, language comprehension, instruction-following, and truthfulness.
-Our analysis identifies the expansion ratio as a critical architectural parameter that selectively modulates cognitive capabilities, rather than merely serving as a compression metric.
-While prior work has implicitly suggested this dichotomy in published results, we provide a systematic characterization of this selective preservation phenomenon.
-Notably, we document a robust inverse correlation ($r = -0.864$, $p = 0.012$ in Llama-3B) between factual knowledge capacity (MMLU) and truthfulness metrics (TruthfulQA-MC2): as knowledge degrades monotonically, the model's ability to discriminate misconceptions improves consistently.
-This finding connects two previously distinct research areas---knowledge degradation under pruning and truthfulness improvement---demonstrating that MAW-guided width pruning acts as a selective filter, reducing parametric knowledge while preserving or enhancing behavioral alignment.
+Our analysis identifies the expansion ratio as a critical architectural parameter that selectively reshapes the model's task performance profile, rather than merely serving as a compression metric.